 - Groningen University

 - Wuppertal University

 "If you want to upgrade your innovative thinking in international economics, to learn and think with us about global solutions, and improve your long term career perspectives, the ASP is the program for you."

 Advanced Studies Alumni Association

-The aim of the Alumni-Association is to establish close contacts both among current and former participants of the Advanced Studies Program and among participants and the Kiel Institute.
-In addition, the contact among Alumni who graduated from the program in different years should be intensified.
+The aim of the Alumni-Association is to nurture contacts between current and former participants of the Advanced Studies Program as well as between participants and researchers at the Kiel Institute.
+It furthers interaction amongst alumni from different years through a variety of events and meetings.

 35th Anniversary Conference: "Current Issues in Global Economic Affairs"

 On May 24-25, 2019, we are proud to celebrate the 35th Birthday of the ASP with an anniversary conference and great reunion of the ASP alumni in Kiel.
 This is a particular reunion with a lot to share not only about current issues in Global Economic affairs, but also to relive those unique moments as ASP student and enlarge your ASP community and more.
 Welcome Home!